 (1) The gain or loss is processed through a depreciation account and is reflected in the depreciation allowable under §§ 200.436 and 200.439.

-(2) The property is given in exchange as part of the purchase price of a similar item and the gain or loss is taken into account in determining the depreciation cost basis of the new item.
+(2) The property is given in exchange as part of the purchase price of a similar item, and the gain or loss is taken into account in determining the depreciation cost basis of the new item.

-(3) A loss results from the failure to maintain permissible insurance, except as otherwise provided in § 200.447.
+(3) A loss results from failing to maintain proper insurance, except as provided in § 200.447.

-(4) Compensation for the use of the property was provided through use allowances in lieu of depreciation.
+(4) Compensation for the use of the property was provided through use allowances instead of depreciation.

-(5) Gains and losses arising from mass or extraordinary sales, retirements, or other dispositions must be considered on a case-by-case basis.
+(5) Gains and losses arising from extraordinary or bulk sales, retirements, or other dispositions must be considered on a case-by-case basis.

-(c) Gains or losses of any nature arising from the sale or exchange of property other than the property covered in paragraph (a) of this section, e.g., land, must be excluded in computing Federal award costs.
+(c) Gains or losses of any nature arising from the sale or exchange of property other than the property covered in paragraph (a) of this section must be excluded in computing Federal award costs.

-(d) When assets acquired with Federal funds, in part or wholly, are disposed of, the distribution of the proceeds must be made in accordance with §§ 200.310 through 200.316 of this part.
+(d) When assets acquired with Federal funds, in part or wholly, are disposed of, the distribution of the proceeds must be made in accordance with §§ 200.310 through 200.316.

 § 200.444 General costs of government.

-(a) For states, local governments, and Indian Tribes, the general costs of government are unallowable (except as provided in § 200.475).
+(a) For states, local governments, and Indian Tribes, the general costs of government are unallowable except as provided in § 200.475.
 Unallowable costs include:

-(1) Salaries and expenses of the Office of the Governor of a state or the chief executive of a local government or the chief executive of an Indian tribe;
+(1) Salaries and expenses of the Office of the Governor of a State or the chief executive of a local government or the chief executive of an Indian Tribe;

-(2) Salaries and other expenses of a state legislature, tribal council, or similar local governmental body, such as a county supervisor, city council, school board, etc., whether incurred for purposes of legislation or executive direction;
+(2) Salaries and other expenses of a State legislature, tribal council, or similar local governmental body, such as a county supervisor, city council, or school board, whether incurred for purposes of legislation or executive direction;

 (3) Costs of the judicial branch of a government;

-(4) Costs of prosecutorial activities unless treated as a direct cost to a specific program if authorized by statute or regulation (however, this does not preclude the allowability of other legal activities of the Attorney General as described in § 200.435); and
+(4) Costs of prosecutorial activities unless treated as a direct cost to a specific program if authorized by statute or regulation.
+However, this does not preclude the allowability of other legal activities of the Attorney General as described in § 200.435; and

-(5) Costs of other general types of government services normally provided to the general public, such as fire and police, unless provided for as a direct cost under a program statute or regulation.
+(5) Costs of other general types of government services normally provided to the general public, such as fire and police, unless provided as a direct cost under a program statute or regulation.

-(b) For Indian tribes and Councils of Governments (COGs) (see definition for Local government in § 200.1 of this part), up to 50% of salaries and expenses directly attributable to managing and operating Federal programs by the chief executive and his or her staff can be included in the indirect cost calculation without documentation.
+(b) Indian Tribes and Councils of Governments (COGs) (see definition for Local government in § 200.1) may include up to 50 percent of salaries and expenses directly attributable to managing and operating Federal programs by the chief executive and their staff in the indirect cost calculation without documentation.

 § 200.445 Goods or services for personal use.

-(a) Costs of goods or services for personal use of the non-Federal entity's employees are unallowable regardless of whether the cost is reported as taxable income to the employees.
+(a) Costs of goods or services for the personal use of the recipient’s or subrecipient’s employees are unallowable regardless of whether the cost is reported as taxable income to the employees.

-(b) Costs of housing (e.g., depreciation, maintenance, utilities, furnishings, rent), housing allowances and personal living expenses are only allowable as direct costs regardless of whether reported as taxable income to the employees.
-In addition, to be allowable direct costs must be approved in advance by a Federal awarding agency.
+(b) Housing costs (for example, depreciation, maintenance, utilities, furnishings, rent), housing allowances, and personal living expenses for the recipient’s or subrecipient’s employees are only allowable as direct costs and must be approved in advance by the Federal agency.

 § 200.446 Idle facilities and idle capacity.

-(a) As used in this section the following terms have the meanings set forth in this section:
+(a) Definitions for the purpose of this section:

-(1) Facilities means land and buildings or any portion thereof, equipment individually or collectively, or any other tangible capital asset, wherever located, and whether owned or leased by the non-Federal entity.
+(1) Facilities means land and buildings or any portion thereof, equipment individually or collectively, or any other tangible capital asset, wherever located, and whether owned or leased by the recipient or subrecipient.

-(2) Idle facilities means completely unused facilities that are excess to the non-Federal entity's current needs.
+(2) Idle facilities mean completely unused facilities that exceed the recipient’s or subrecipient’s current needs.

 (3) Idle capacity means the unused capacity of partially used facilities.
 It is the difference between: